-• In Confluence - go to
+- In Confluence go to

 - > General Configuration > License Details)

 - At my.atlassian.com

 - On your Atlassian invoice.

-See Finding Your Support Entitlement Number for more general information about how Atlassian Support uses this number.
+See How to find your Support Entitlement Number (SEN) for more general information about how Atlassian Support uses this number.

 Managing Confluence Data

 This page is an overview of recommended techniques for managing the data on your Confluence site.
 This is of interest to Confluence administrators - people with System Administrator or Confluence Administrator permissions.